accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/glossaire.md

 Indication by colour alone must be accompanied by another method for users who do not see or perceive colours or their associations well.

-The indication given by colour must be provided :
+The indication given by colour must be provided
-- by means of formatting for users with poor colour perception ;
+- by means of formatting for users with poor colour perception;
 - and by descriptive (non-visible) information present on the element so that screen readers can render the information to users who cannot see.

 #### Accessibility information